heyyanting/CS537-537ps/README.md

 * func_print ( )

     This function checks flags for each feature.
-If the flag for a feature is one, it will call the corresponding function for display output.
+If the flag for a feature is **1**, it will call the corresponding function for display output.

 * isnumber ( )

     This function checks if an argument is a number.
-If it is a number, return 1; otherwise return 0.
+If it is a number, return **1**; otherwise return **0**.

 * cmpstring ( )